On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: The equivalence of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

 as follows: Let $M$ be an N=2 superconformal DeWitt super-Riemann surface over the Grassmann algebra $\bigwedge_{*>1}$ with coordinate atlas $\{ (U_\alpha, \Omega_\alpha)\}_{\alpha \in A}$.
 Let $\mathcal{F}(M)$ be the N=1 superanalytic DeWitt super-Riemann surface with body $M_B$ obtained by patching together DeWitt open domains in $\bigwedge_{*>1}$ with local coordinates $(z, \theta)$ by means of the transition functions $\mathcal{F}_1 ( \Omega_\alpha \circ \Omega_\beta^{-1}): (\Omega_\beta(U_\alpha \cap U_\beta))_B \times (\bigwedge_{*>1})_S \longrightarrow (\Omega_\alpha (U_\alpha \cap U_\beta))_B \times (\bigwedge_{*>1})_S$.

+Since $\mathcal{F}_1$ is a homomorphism of pseudogroups, the functor $\mathcal{F}$ is well defined.
 From (\ref{inverse-functors}), it follows that $\mathcal{F}$ is an isomorphism of categories.
 Thus we have the following proposition: \begin{prop} The category $\mathcal{SCM}_{*>1}(2)$ of N=2 superconformal DeWitt super-Riemann surfaces over the Grassmann algebra $\bigwedge_{*>1}$ is isomorphic to the category $\mathcal{SAM}_{*>1}(1)$ of N=1 superanalytic DeWitt super-Riemann surfaces such that the coefficients of the coordinate transition functions are restricted to lie in $\bigwedge_{*-2}$. \end{prop}